California Foreclosure Laws and Process

 Borrower Rights and Protections

 Borrowers have several rights and protections, including the right to be informed of the foreclosure proceedings through proper notices and the opportunity to contest the foreclosure in judicial states.
+With AB 2424, these protections now include clearer communication requirements, ensuring borrowers fully understand their rights and options.
+Additionally, the law mandates increased transparency in the bidding process, discouraging collusion among buyers and requiring that sales reflect fair market values.
 California has enacted laws like the California Homeowner Bill of Rights, which prohibits dual-tracking and guarantees struggling homeowners a single point of contact with their lenders.

 Redemption and Deficiency Judgments